 - 1. Turn off the electrical supply to the water heater. - 2.
 Ensure the cold water inlet valve is open. - 3.
 Open a nearby hot water faucet and let the water run until the water is no longer hot.
-Then close the hot water faucet. - 4.
-Connect a hose to drain valve and terminate it to an adequate drain. - Ensure the drain hose is secured before and during the entire flushing procedure.
-Flushing is performed with system water pressure applied to the water heater. - 6.
-Open the water heater drain valve to flush the storage tank. - Flush the water heater storage tank to remove sediment and allow the water to flow until it runs clean. - 8.
+Then close the hot water faucet. - Connect a hose to drain valve and terminate it to an adequate drain.
+Ensure the drain hose is secured before and during the entire flushing procedure.
+Flushing is performed with system water - pressure applied to the water heater.
+6. Open the water heater drain valve to flush the storage tank. - Open the water heater drain valve to hush the storage tank.
+Flush the water heater storage tank to remove sediment and allow the water to flow until it runs clean. - 8.
 Close the water heater drain valve when flushing is completed. - 9.
 Remove the drain hose. - 10.
 Fill the water heater see Filling The Water Heater in this manual. - 11.
-Turn on electrical supply to place water heater back in operation. - Allow the water heater to complete several heating cycles to ensure it is operating properly.
+Turn on electrical supply to place water heater back in operation. - 12.
+Allow the water heater to complete several heating cycles to ensure it is operating properly.